john-friedman/datamule-visualization/README.md

 - make document.text tables nicer
 - make tables failsoft.
 - fix how sentiment dictionaries are accessed. right now it needs the dict, but doesnt specify it when called.
+- submission should expose no xbrl or fundamentals
+- document should expose no tables / parsed data etc
+- document should expose no viz